johaun-hatchett/schrodingers-chat/README.md

-# Schrodinger's Chat: A Text-Based Educational Game Engine
+# Schrödinger's Chat: A Text-Based Educational Game Engine

 Schrödinger's Chat is a text-based educational game where users interact with an AI gamemaster to solve physics problems.
 The project is designed to not only help users find the correct answer but also to analyze their problem-solving approach and provide personalized feedback.